ethereumjs/ethereumjs-lib/README.md

 `npm test`

 Most of the tests are in described in the [test repo](https://github.com/ethereum/tests) To run the test run `npm test`.
+You can also run the tests directly by running `./bin/tester -a`

-You can use the test run directly by running `./bin/tester -a` The test can take the following options
+The `tester` can take the following options
 `-a` runs all the tests
 `-s` runs all the state tests
 `-v` runs all the VM tests